Staff and Founding Members

 Jeffrey M. Hearne is the Advocacy Director of the Tenants’ Rights Project at Legal Services of Greater Miami, Inc., where he has worked since graduating from law school in 2001.
 His practice focuses primarily on federally subsidized housing and eviction defense.
 He directly supervises eight attorneys who specialize in landlord-tenant matters.
 In 2009, he became the Director of the Tenants’ Rights Clinic at the University of Miami School of Law.
 Through the Clinic, he teaches landlord-tenant law and supervises law students who represent tenants in eviction proceedings.
 He is currently the co-chair of the Florida Legal Services Housing Umbrella Group and he is a member of the National Association of Consumer Advocates and the Housing Justice Network.
 Mr. Hearne also serves as the First Vice President and Legal Panel Chair of the Miami Chapter of the American Civil Liberties Union (ACLU).
 In 2011, the Daily Business Review named him the Most Effective Public Interest Lawyer by the Daily Business Review and in 2012, he was named one of the 40 under 40 Outstanding Lawyers of Miami Dade County.
 He is admitted to practice in Florida, as well as the U.S. District Courts for the Southern and Middle Districts of Florida.
 He is a graduate of the University of Texas (J.D.
 2001, B.A., Plan II, 1998).

 Jennifer Newton received her undergraduate degree from Florida State University and her law degree from Loyola University.
 While a law student, Ms. Newton clerked for Legal Services of Greater Miami, the Honorable Jerald P. Bagley (11th Judicial Circuit of Florida, Circuit Court), Southern Legal Counsel, and the EEOC.
 After graduation from law school, Ms. Newton clerked for the Honorable George J. Larke, Jr. of the 32nd Judicial District Court of Louisiana.
 Subsequently she joined Florida Legal Services where she was the directing attorney for the Florida Attorneys’ Saving Homes Project, the first statewide pre-foreclosure loan modification program in the country that sought to pair homeowners in distress on their mortgages with volunteer attorneys; at FLS she also was the consumer protection attorney in the Community Justice Project in Miami.
-Currently Ms. Newton is counsel in the Office of Fair Lending and Equal Opportunity at the Consumer Financial Protection Bureau in Washington D.C.
+Ms. Newton served as counsel in the Office of Fair Lending and Equal Opportunity at the Consumer Financial Protection Bureau in Washington D.C.
+Currently she is an associate in the Miami office for a statewide law firm specializing in Cybersecurity and Data Privacy and Financial Services.
+She is also an adjunct professor at Nova Southeastern University Shepard Broad College of Law.

 Bryant Dunivan is an attorney with the Law Offices of Michael J. Owen, PLLC.
 He focuses his practice primarily in the fields of Debtor’s Rights, including Foreclosure Defense, Deficiency Defense, Bankruptcy, Fair Debt Collection violations, Fair Credit Reporting violations, and Credit Card/Debt Negotiations and Real Estate, including landlord-tenant matters, easements, purchase contracts, and deed preparation.
 Mr. Dunivan has a passion for defending consumer rights and seeks to keep all creditors mindful of their duties in collecting said debts.
 Mr. Dunivan is consistently in the court room advocating on his clients behalf and practices law throughout the entire state of Florida.
 Prior to becoming a licensed attorney, Mr. Dunivan received his Bachelor’s Degree in Philosophy from Florida Gulf Coast University.
 After college, he attended the Thomas M. Cooley Law School in Lansing, Michigan, obtaining his Juris Doctorate.
 He is a member of the Florida Bar and is admitted to practice in the United States Court for the Middle District of Florida.
 He is also a member of the Hillsborough County Bar Association, the Real Property, Probate, and Trust Law Section of the Florida Bar, as well as the National Association of CPS (DCF) Defense Attorneys.